Interactions-Nexus/Nexus-Wiki/private.md

 sudo ufw allow 8336/tcp
 ```

-If the executable is in the LLL-TAO directory to start nexus core, change into the LLL-TAO folder to run all the following commands.
+If the executable is in the LLL-TAO directory to start nexus core, change into the LLL-TAO folder to run all the following commands:

 ```
 cd LLL-TAO
 ```

-To start the daemon, use the path and the executable file name.
+To start the daemon, use the path and the executable file name:

 ```
 ./nexus